fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 The other piece of the puzzle is using "optimus-manager" and "optimus-manager-qt" packages.
 The second one is a GUI application that uses the first package and it makes it easy to switch between integrated and discrete graphics cards.
 You must use X11 tho.
 Wayland is not supported at the moment.
 This application is a must if you have that kind of configuration.

+##### Note for me and to the people who decided to go down to this path

+For Manjaro Plasma, make sure that you follow [this guide](https://www.youtube.com/watch?v=RZdWVntmvI8)

 #### Media - VLC

 VLC is a great piece of software for your media needs.
 I was using it on Windows already.
 Having it here also is really great.